NormandaleWells/CSn/java-rants.md

 passes objects by value,
-with the dodge that when you pass an object to a function, you're passing the value of the reference.
+with the dodge that when you pass an object to a function, you're passing the value of a reference.
+But for any non-primitive type, the only way to access an object of that type is to have a reference to it.
+To my mind,
+if the only way to pass an object to a function is to pass the value of a reference, then that's effectively (if not technically) pass-by-reference.

 By the definition I'm familiar with, if Java passed objects by value,